JunMa11/COVID-19-CT-Seg-Benchmark/README.md

 - We hope these tasks can serve as a benchmark for novel annotation-efficient segmentation methods of COVID-19 CT scans.
 Both semi-automatic (e.g., level set, graph cut...) and fully automatic methods (e.g., CNNs...) are welcome.
 - Evaluation metrics are Dice similarity coefficient (DSC) and normalized surface Dice (NSD), and the python implementations are [here](http://medicaldecathlon.com/files/Surface_distance_based_measures.ipynb).
 - Nifty format of the NSCLC dataset can be downloaded [here]().
 It should be noted that all the copyrights belong to the original dataset contributors, and please also [cite the corresponding publications](https://wiki.cancerimagingarchive.net/display/DOI/Thoracic+Volume+and+Pleural+Effusion+Segmentations+in+Diseased+Lungs+for+Benchmarking+Chest+CT+Processing+Pipelines#4dc5f53338634b35a3500cbed18472e0) if you use this dataset.
+- 2D/3D U-Net baselines are based on [nnU-Net](https://github.com/MIC-DKFZ/nnUNet).

 ## TODO

-- [ ] Pre-trained 3D U-Net models.
+- [ ] Provide pre-trained 3D U-Net models.
-- [ ] Pre-trained 2D U-Net models.
+- [ ] Provide pre-trained 2D U-Net models.